Abumoses/Array-Operations-/README.md

 - Traverse (display) array elements
 - Search for a specific element
 - Update elements in the array
+- shitf and insert an element
+- insert one array into another
+- sort by ascending
+- sort by descending
+- append elements

 ## Technologies Used